High Rhine: Waterfalls and rapids

 Rhine Falls at Schaffhausen.
 The next rapids are the Kadelburg Rapids at Koblenz.
 Near Laufenburg, the post-glacial Rhine failed to find the old silted-up channel and hit a spur of Black Forest crystal.
 The river cut itself a gorge, containing the Laufenburg Rapids.
 The Laufenburg and Schwörstadt Rapids have been artificially eliminated by blowing up the rocks and raising the water level with dams.

 Interventions

-The character of the river has been changed over long distances by the construction of hydropower station.
-The Laufenburg and Schwörstadt Rapids were removed by blowing up rocks, originally to improve navigation, and later flooded due to the hydropower dams.
+The character of the river has been changed over long distances by the construction of hydropower stations.
+The Laufenburg and Schwörstadt rapids were removed by blowing up rocks, originally to improve navigation, and later flooded due to the hydropower dams.

-Between Diessenhofen and Stein am Rhein, the High Rhine has yet to be dammed.
-The first power plant of the Rhine is currently at Schaffhausen; it has a damming effect to slightly above Diessenhofen.
-The next power plant (the Kraftwerk Reckingen) is located at Rekingen and Küssaberg.
+Between Stein am Rhein and Diessenhofen, the High Rhine is not dammed.
+The first power plant along the Rhine is located in Schaffhausen; it has a damming effect to slightly above Diessenhofen.
+The next power plant (Kraftwerk Reckingen) is located at Rekingen and Küssaberg.
 After Rekingen, the High Rhine flows freely through the Koblenz Rapids to the confluence with the Aare.
 The next hydropower plant (the Kraftwerk Albbruck-Dogern), is at Leibstadt and Dogern.
-There are seven more power plant between here and Basel.
+There are seven more power plants between here and Basel.
 Altogether, the High Rhine has eleven dams and twelve hydropower plants (there are two plants at the Augst/Wyhlen Dam.